RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 #### Screenshot Dimensions

 - Screenshots must have the same standard dimensions whenever possible.
-- Listed below are the standard image dimensions for each system, along with any notes on how emulators might handle the screenshots.
+- Listed below are the standard image dimensions for each system.
 	- 96x64 - Pokemon Mini (Images are resized by 4x)
 	- 128x64 - Arduboy (Images are resized by 2x)
 	- 160x102 - Atari Lynx